J-Neuwford/museum-explorer/README.md

 ## To do:
- - integrate the V&A collections API with the exhibits
+ - integrate the V&A collections API with the exhibits. - DONE
  - normalise the player movement speed to prevent faster diagonal movement
  - add sprites to implement the top down rpg style.
- - review and re-design how the exhbit information is displayed.
+ - review and re-design how the exhibit information is displayed.
+ - add loading message when waiting for API response.